input-output-hk/plutus-use-cases/mlabs/lendex-endpoint-spec.md

 Prerequisite: wallet holds underlying currency for Market

 Expected outcome:
-Wallet balance of underlying token reduces by (x * e) (plus fees).
+Wallet balance of underlying token reduces by amount of asset (plus fees). these funds are added to the user's reserve
-Wallet balance of aToken increases by x, these should be newly minted aTokens. where x = amount of atokens specified in request body, rounded down such that the wallet has enough underlying token (if necessary) e = exchange rate aToken: underlying
+Wallet balance of aToken increases by x / e, these should be newly minted aTokens. where x = amount of atokens specified in request body, rounded down such that the wallet has enough underlying token (if necessary) e = exchange rate aToken: underlying